evert-arias/easybtn.earias.me/docs/api-on-sequence.md

 sidebar_label: onSequence
 ---

+## Description

 Triggers a callback function when the Button presses matches the given sequence pattern.
-This method takes three parameters as arguments. **The first argument** is the number of times to press the Button in order to trigger the sequence event. **The second argument** is the timeout in which the sequence has to reproduce in order to trigger the sequence event. **Third argument** is the callback function to be called.
+This method takes three parameters as arguments.
+The first argument is the number of times to press the Button in order to trigger the sequence event.
+The second argument is the timeout in which the sequence has to reproduce in order to trigger the sequence event.
+The third argument is the callback function to be called.

 ```cpp
 // Number of presses for the sequence